ChrisKoetzee/Recipes-Galore/README.md

 npm install react-google-login --legacy-peer-deps npm install mdb-react-ui-kit --legacy-peer-deps

-### Setting up the API Key and Google oauth credentials
+### Setting up all the API Key and Google oauth credentials

 1. Create a .env file in the root folder
 2. Insert you api key in the .env file and make the that the renaming is the same as where you use it in the code